-When you are investing in a trip on the water, you really want to know you are booking a trip you’ll love.
+When you are investing in a cruise vacation, you really want to book a trip you’ll love.
 But how do you do that, especially if you have never cruised before?
-It really depends on the traveler, but we have some good guidelines for you when planning a cruise.
+We have some good guidelines for you when planning a cruise.

-Amenities: When you’re on vacation, what do you like to do?
+Amenities: What do you like to do when you're on vacation?
 Drink at every bar available?
 Sunbathe by the pool?
-Experience the luxury spa package?
-Jet down water slides like a 13-year-old kid?
+Experience a luxury spa package?
+Jet down water slides with the kids?
 Whatever your thrill – you’ll be able to find a cruise ship that meets your needs.
 When looking at which ship you want to cruise, look at the list of amenities to make sure you aren’t going to be bored during the sea days.
 No one likes to be bored on vacation.

-Ship Size: Whether you are concerned with the number of travelers on the ship or the height of the ship if you walk near the railing, the size of the cruise ship can make a difference when you’re booking.
+Ship Size: Whether you are concerned with the number of travelers on the ship or the height of the ship if you walk near the railing, the size of a cruise ship can make a difference.
 Some ships tower over the ocean surface between 200 and 250 feet; others can be only half that.
 If you are afraid of heights, maybe a river cruise is more your speed.

-Cruise with Kids: If you’re taking a family vacation, you’ll probably be looking for a very different kind of ship than a couple traveling sans children.
+Cruise with Kids: If you’re taking a family cruise vacation, you’ll probably be looking for a very different kind of ship than a couple traveling sans children.
 Don’t worry!
 If you want a kids-free vacation, there are adults-only cruise itineraries to choose.
+But there are also several choices to keep the kids engaged, safe and making memories to last forever!

-General Sailing Location: Cruises literally touch every corner of the globe.
-If you aren’t someone who likes the heat and sun of the Caribbean, why not try a river cruise in Europe or a relaxing trip through Alaska?
+Sailing Location: Cruises literally touch every corner of the globe.
+If you aren’t someone who likes the heat and sun of the Caribbean, why not try a river cruise in Europe or a slow moving cruise through Alaska?
 The general location can also be decided by the type of ocean.
-A Caribbean cruise is typically smoother sailing than, say, a transcontinental trip to London – but that often depends on the time of year too.
-Once you pick your general location in the world, you can look at the specific itineraries available for these areas.
+A Caribbean cruise is typically smoother sailing than, say, a transcontinental trip to Europe – but that often depends on the time of year too.
+Once you pick the part of the world you want to visit, you can look at the specific itineraries available for these areas.

 Which itinerary is best?